sciguy1121/Community-Mod-1/README.md

 Technicraft was originally started by Sciguy1121.
 It's aim is to bring the modding community together to make one big mod with dozens of contributors.

+####How to Help
+Technicraft is all about community interaction, so if you want to help, go for it!
+To get started, you will need to learn how to use GitHub for your operating system, which can be done from [here](https://github.com/).
+You will need to then set up your development environment.
+Technicraft uses a special development configuration, and you can learn how to set that up in [this video](https://www.youtube.com/watch?v=KsNr6ifC2aM).
+After you do that, you can work on whatever you want to!

 ####License
 Technicraft uses these licenses: